jil1213/SMP-SignalProcessing/README.md

 # SMP-SignalProcessing

 This repository contains all scripts used for my master's thesis.
-Folder `data` stores the measured data and converted files

 ## Code_automated_correlation

 This folder contains free-standing code -a fully automated pipeline- to process, analyze, and average SnowMicroPen (SMP) profiles based on similarity.
-It allows for aligning, comparing, grouping, and averaging profiles using cosine similarity and cross-correlation methods.
+It enables aligning, comparing, grouping, and averaging profiles using cosine similarity and cross-correlation methods.

 ### Data Structure

-All data must be stored in the folder `raw_data`, which should contain one subfolder **per day**.
+All data must be stored in the folder `raw_data`, which should contain one subfolder **per day** (or measurement set).
-Each subfolder contains the `.PNT` files (SMP profiles) for that specific measurement day.
+Each subfolder contains the `.PNT` files (SMP profiles) for that specific measurement day (or spcific measurement set).

 **Example structure:**